 It’s All Part of the Eternal Struggle of Writers to Get Paid

 Various writers’ associations have long sought to maintain at least the semblance of professional pay.
-But in the midst of falling real pay levels for various types of workers in America, thanks to automated submission engines it has become very easy for some journals to improve their bottom line by charging writers for considering their work.
+But thanks to automated submission engines it has become very easy for some journals to improve their bottom line by charging writers to consider their work.

 The objection that this practice privileges the rich and marginalizes those from various disadvantaged groups, perhaps even more so when, at an effort towards inclusiveness, there is a column for underrepresented persons to submit for free, is just as important.
 Dignity and equal access for all writers and creators means that charging for submissions is not a legitimate literary magazine practice.